sergioSHKLR/librus/index.md

 Read the <kbd>📋 Info</kbd> page to familiarize with the standards utilized in our project.

-If anything is unclear, please contact us via the chat button (lower right corner).

 We'd be most thankful for your feedback!

 🙏🏼 So be it!